n8willis/opentype-shaping-documents/opentype-shaping-mongolian.md

 To indicate the correct form, the text run can include a **free variation selector** immediately after the letter in question.
-There are three free variation selectors in the Mongolian block (FVS1, FVS2, and FVS3), although some letters have alternate forms defined only for FVS1 or only for FVS1 and FVS2.
+There are four free variation selectors in the Mongolian block (FVS1, FVS2, FVS3, and FVS4), although some letters have alternate forms defined only for a subset of the free variation selectors.

 In addition, letters vary as to whether alternate forms exist for the isolated, initial, medial, or final position, or for several